What is Umami? (And Why I’m Writing This)

 BIN_TO_UUID(session_id)

-exist in your database engine; it just tries to run the SQL.
-When that fails, you get this vague and unhelpful mysql.proc
+function, and Prisma doesn’t check whether that function exists in the database engine.
+It just tries to run the SQL, and when that fails, we get this vague and unhelpful mysql.proc

 error.

-The best fix depends on whether you’re installing Umami for the first time or upgrading an existing instance.
+The best fix depends on whether you’re installing Umami for the first time, like we’re doing in this guide, or upgrading an existing instance.

 Option 1: For Existing Databases